apioo/fusio-docs/docs/concepts/adapter.md

 Interface: `Fusio\Engine\Identity\ProviderInterface`

-Describes a remote identity provider which can be used to authorize an user through a remote system so that the developer dont need to create an account.
+Describes a remote identity provider which can be used to authorize a user through a remote system so that the developer dont need to create an account.
 Usually this is done through OAuth2, which has the following flow:

 * The App redirects the user to the authorization endpoint of the remote provider (i.e. Google)